top of page

 Image by Mateus Campos Felipe

-©2023 by St Margaret of Scotland Catholic Church.
-Website design by Lisa Nwankwo, supported by Geoff Balls, Cher Furtado and Tiffany Vallo.
+©2025 by St Margaret of Scotland Catholic Church.
+Website design by Lisa Nwankwo, supported by Geoff Balls, Antoinette Ufo, and Tiffany Vallo.
 Photography by Adrianna Furtado

 bottom of page